Holme, Nottinghamshire

-Holme is a village and civil parish in Nottinghamshire, England.
-The population of the civil parish (including Langford) at the 2011 Census was 165.
-It is located on the east of the River Trent, less than half a mile from the riverside and 4 miles north of Newark-on-Trent.
+Holme is a hamlet and civil parish in Nottinghamshire, England.
+The population of the civil parish (including Langford) at the 2011 census was 165, Holme alone registered 80 residents at the 2021 census.
+It is within the district of Newark and Sherwood, on the east of the River Trent, less than half a mile from the riverside and 4 miles north of Newark-on-Trent.

 The parish church of St Giles is an Early Tudor rebuild of a 13th-century church.
 The Lancashire wool merchant John Barton was responsible for the rebuilding.
 He died in 1491, and is buried in the chancel with his wife.
 In a window of his house at Holme is inscribed the verse: